 Two stages Recycling Machine

-Two- Stage Recycling Machines, have two consecutive screws and are also known as mother-baby extruders.
-They are recommended for post-consumer materials (that have previously gone through washing and drying lines) with have no more than 5% humidity, as well as post-industrial materials that have more than 60% printed surface.
+Two- Stage Recycling Machines have two consecutive screws and are also known as mother-baby extruders.
+They are recommended for post-consumer materials (that have previously gone through washing and drying lines) that have no more than 5% humidity, as well as post-industrial materials that have more than 60% printed surface.
 The second stage is recommended to incorporate additional degassing and filtering stations to decrease remaining impurities or humidity in the materials from ink or washing lines.

 4. Pelletizing type

-• Hot die face pelletizing
+Hot die face pelletizing

 This pelletizing method produces circular and flat pellets.
 They are formed as the plastic melt is pushed out through holes on the pelletizing plate while a knife rotates to cut the material into pellets.
 Hot die face pelletizing can incorporate a water ring for efficient and instant cooling of the pellets; and in some machines, it can use air-cooling to avoid contamination from water or to allow recycling plastic even in areas that have limited access to water.